At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 3. To begin, continue squeezing the plates together as you slowly extend your arms out in front of your chest as far as you can.
 When your arms are fully extended, squeeze the muscles in your chest for a second.

-4. Slowly return your hands back toward your chest to complete a rep.
+4. Slowly return your hands to your chest to complete a rep.

 5. Repeat this for reps.